waterloo-rocketry/simulink-canards/README.md

+# Tasks
-Working on implementing a moving centre of gravity in simulink
+Working on implementing a moving centre of gravity in simulink (done)